 After a few hours in Kiyomizu-dera, we strolled around the Higashiyama district, famous for Japan souvenir shops and restaurants.

-…bought some snacks in one of the food stalls and had a quick view of the Hokanji pagoda.
+…bought some snacks from one of the food stalls (again) and had a good view of the Hokanji pagoda on the way.

 Our next bus stop was at the station near the Philosopher’s path, we decided we needed to have a real lunch.

 We had our lunch in a cozy little restaurant at the end of the Philosopher’s path trail.

 The it was time to move and go back temple hopping again…